South Carolina Annual Report Service & Filing Instructions

 15th day of the 3rd month following the end of your fiscal year.

-You may submit your South Carolina Tax Return online – using third party tax preparation software – OR by mail.
+You may submit your return online using third party tax preparation software OR by mail.
 However, if your total tax due is $15,000 or more, you must file and pay electronically.
 Here is a list of tax software you can use:

 SCDOR Approved Tax Preparation Software